beginners-machine-learning-london/intro_to_machine_learning_with_pytorch/setup/README.md

 ## Starting VS Code via Anaconda Navigator

-To ensure that your VS code is configured to your environment `my_env`, simply launch VS Code via `Anaconda Navigator` while after selecting your environment from the drop down menu.
+To ensure that your VS code is configured to your environment `my_env`, simply launch VS Code via `Anaconda Navigator` after selecting your environment from the drop down menu.

 ## Learn More